Raghavvram/raspberry-pi-smb-setup-platform-independent/README.md

 This script and instructions incorporate all verified working steps to automate your NAS setup smoothly and reliably.
 Adjust usernames, UUID, or permissions as per your requirements.

-Let me know if more customization or troubleshooting help is needed!